 brings these insights

 into his crafts.

-Like many actors, Steven’s journey is a quest for simplicity through personal truth, be it drama or comedy.
-But unlike many actors he is actually able to achieve it.
+Steven’s unique journey is a quest for simplicity through personal truth, be it drama or comedy.

 A Fading Red (short film)